 A cow's diet strongly impacts the nutritional quality of the whey protein it produces.
 Vitamins, minerals, antioxidants, and fat composition all depend on what the cow ate.

 Grass-fed whey protein contains all nine essential amino acids, immune-boosting compounds, more heart-healthy fat, and less saturated fat, compared to whey protein from non-grass-fed cows.

 If cholesterol is a concern, grass-fed whey protein is the way to go.

-You need to be in a calorie surplus to gain weight.
-That means if the whey protein you consume causes your total daily calorie intake to be more than you're burning, you will gain weight over time.
+Most people need to be in a calorie surplus to gain weight.
+That means if the whey protein you consume causes your total daily calorie intake to be more than you're burning, you might experience weight gain over time.

 The amount of whey protein you need every day you need every day depends on your body composition, activity level, and specific goals.
 Here's a basic guide to help you figure out how much protein you need: